Flight and Duty Time Limitations and Rest Requirements

 GM1 ORO.FTL.205(a)(1) Flight Duty Period (FDP)

-GM1 ORO.FTL.205(b)(1) Flight Duty Period (FDP)
+REPORTING TIMESGM1 ORO.FTL.205(b)(1) Flight Duty Period (FDP)

-AMC1 ORO.FTL.205(f) Flight Duty Period (FDP)
+REFERENCE TIMEAMC1 ORO.FTL.205(f) Flight Duty Period (FDP)

-(a) As general guidance when developing a commander’s discretion policy, the operator should take into consideration the shared responsibility of management, flight and cabin crew in the case of unforeseen circumstances.
+UNFORESEEN CIRCUMSTANCES IN ACTUAL FLIGHT OPERATIONS – COMMANDER’S DISCRETION(a) As general guidance when developing a commander’s discretion policy, the operator should take into consideration the shared responsibility of management, flight and cabin crew in the case of unforeseen circumstances.
 The exercise of commander’s discretion should be considered exceptional and should be avoided at home base and/or company hubs where standby or reserve crew members should be available.
 Operators should asses on a regular basis the series of pairings where commander’s discretion has been exercised in order to be aware of possible inconsistencies in their rostering.

 (b) The operator’s policy on commander’s discretion should state the safety objectives, especially in the case of an extended FDP or reduced rest and should take due consideration of additional factors that might decrease a crew member’s alertness levels, such as: